josephwilk/amrita/README.md

       [2, 4, 6, 8] |> Enum.all? even(&1)
     end

-    fact "odds" do
-      [1, 3, 5, 7] |> for_all odd(&1)
-    end
-  end

-  facts "about numbers" do
-    fact "1 is odd" do
+    fact "odd checks if a number is, well odd" do
       1 |> odd
     end

-    fact "2 is even" do
+    fact "even checks is a number if even" do
       2 |> even
     end

+    fact "roughly checks if a float within some +-delta matches" do 0.1001 |> roughly 0.1
     end

-  fact "about floats" do
-    0.1001 |> roughly 0.1
+    fact "falsey checks if expression evalulates to false" do nil |> falsey
     end

-  facts "about true and false" do
-    fact "nil is false" do
-      nil |> falsey
+    fact "truthy checks if expression evaulates to true" do "" |> truthy
     end

-    fact "empty list is true" do
-      "" |> truthy
-    end
-  end

-  facts "about substraction" do
-    fact "negative numbers" do
+    fact "equals checks ==" do
       1 - 10 |> equals -9
     end
   end